Skip to Main Content

 Learning Support: Library Support

-If you have registered with the SEND/ALS team, you can access a number of services we have put in place to support you.
+If you have registered with Disability Services, you can access a number of services we have put in place to support you.
 This could include offering longer loan periods, and the ability to reserve books on the shelf.

-The Librarian responsible for liaising with the SEND/ALS Services is Lakshmi Banner who can be contacted at the Library Information Desk or emailed at askalibrarian@bradfordcollege.ac.uk
+The Librarian responsible for liaising with Disability Services is Lakshmi Banner who can be contacted at the Library Information Desk or emailed at askalibrarian@bradfordcollege.ac.uk

 If you register with the Library you can borrow most items for 3 weeks and the Library will automatically renew these for you up to 25 times.

 Items can be reserved by other users which will stop your loans renewing.
-Make sure you check your Library Account or college email to make sure the items are not due back
+Make sure you check your Library Account or college email every week to see if you need to return your items.

 If your books are overdue and you have any problems returning them, please ask your Learning Support Tutor/Assistant to contact the Library on your behalf.

-Students registered as Learning Support can also reserve items on the shelf.
-If you find the library confusing, or find it hard to look for books on the shelf, we can find the book for you and have it waiting at the Library Information Desk for collection.
+You can also reserve items on the shelf.
+We will find the book for you and have it waiting at the Library Information Desk for collection.
 Alternatively, you can just come into the library and ask for help finding items.

 Alternative formats - e-books